While we’re still in the USA, Rob and I decided to visit one more country within South America.

 The colourful homes in the town center look so gorgeous that I might just squeal in excitement when I see them, and El Peñol (a giant rock with a viewing platform at the top) seems like it will be freakin’ awesome.
 Any place with sweet views is fine by me.

 After we’ve finished exploring Medellín, we’ll take a short flight north to Cartagena to spend our remaining time in Colombia on the coast.
 I looked at doing an overnight bus between these two cities, but the journey would have taken 13+ hours.
 Luckily the flights were dirt cheap with Avianca.

 It’s extremely rare for Rob and I to actually relax on our travels (usually we try to fit as many activities as possible), so in Cartagena we’re forcing ourselves to slow down and take it easy.
-It’s been a long, long time since we’ve taken a truly relaxing vacation, so our plan is to do pretty much nothing but get some R&R!
+It’s been a long, long time since we’ve taken a truly relaxing vacation, so our plan is to do little aside from seeking out vegetarian restaurants and getting some R&R!

 We’ve booked this hotel in Getsemani, which I’ve heard is a nice and not-so-touristy area to stay in Cartagena with plenty of restaurants and nightlife.
 Our room has access to a rooftop pool that I plan to use daily!

 After 4-5 days of doing very little in Cartagena, we’ll board another JetBlue flight direct to New York City, before moving on to do an epic road trip through southwest USA.

 Possibly the most exciting thing about all this Colombia travel is the fact that we used travel hacking (accumulating airline miles, credit card points, and rewards program credits) to cover nearly the whole 10-day trip, making the entire vacation dirt cheap!